sis-cmdb/sis-js/README.md

 #### list(queryOpts, callback)

-This maps to a GET `/` request against the appropriate v1 endpoint.
+This maps to a GET `/` request against the endpoint.

 * queryOpts is an optional JSON object that constructs the query string.
 Fields in the object include:
   * q : a json object specifying the filter